 What is Hybrid ERP?

-You don’t have to choose between keeping your on-premises solution or implementing a new cloud-based one: a Hybrid ERP combines on-premises ERP and cloud-based software, creating a solution that is the best of both worlds.
+You don’t have to choose between keeping your on-premise enterprise resource planning solution or implementing a new cloud-based one: A hybrid ERP combines on-premises ERP and cloud-based software, creating a solution that is the best of both worlds.

 A typical hybrid ERP is when a company uses a combination of both on-premise ERP and cloud-based modules to conduct separate business operations.

 Companies often adopt the hybrid ERP system when they already have a legacy on-premise solution but want to expand functionality with the cloud.
-Sometimes this is a permanent solution, and sometimes it’s a transitional step to test the waters of moving their ERP entirely to the cloud.
+Sometimes, this is a permanent solution; sometimes, it’s a transitional step to test the waters of moving their ERP entirely to the cloud.

 In a typical hybrid ERP deployment, an on-premise ERP (i.e. SAP, Oracle, etc.) is used for corporate functions, and cloud-based focused modules help manage specific business units.
 These modules and collaboration tools include: